dhirendrasingh25/dhirendrasingh25/README.md

 # 💫 About Me:
-<br>Greetings!✨ I'm Dhirendra Singh, a third-year engineering enthusiast at Thakur College of Engineering, Mumbai.</br>💡 Proficient in ReactJS and well-versed in MERN Stack Development,<br>✈️ I'm on an exciting journey exploring cross-platform frameworks like Flutter.</br> ❤️‍🔥 Beyond coding, I love collaborating with like-minded individuals and teams.<br> Feel free to reach out , let's create something amazing together! 🚀</br>
+<br>Greetings!✨ I'm <h1> Dhirendra Singh </h1>, a third-year engineering enthusiast at Thakur College of Engineering, Mumbai.</br>💡 Proficient in ReactJS and well-versed in MERN Stack Development,<br>✈️ I'm on an exciting journey exploring cross-platform frameworks like Flutter.</br> ❤️‍🔥 Beyond coding, I love collaborating with like-minded individuals and teams.<br> Feel free to reach out , let's create something amazing together! 🚀</br>